 When to Go

 We went right after it rained, and the grass was wonderful and green.
 It felt like we were in Scotland or something.
-During the summer, all of the grass turns brown and it’s not nearly as cool to walk though.
+During the summer, all of the grass turns brown and it’s not nearly as cool to walk through.

 I would avoid going when it’s really hot out in the middle of the day, due to the lack of shade.
 I’d say late afternoon, just before sunset is the ideal time to go.
 By chance, our visit was timed so that the sun set just after we reached the top (it only takes 10 minutes to get to the top if you are in decent shape).
 The view was spectacular.
 The park officially closes at sunset, but there were still tons of people there and more showing up even after sunset.